ScottLogic/blog/_posts/2024-10-28-Testing-GenerativeAI-Chatbots.md

 **5. Continuous learning and Evolution:** AI systems are designed to continuously learn from user interactions and evolve over time.
 This dynamic nature poses a significant challenge for testing, as it requires ongoing monitoring and testing of these models, to ensure consistent performance; and to identify and address any unintended issues that arise from continuous learning.

-Despite all these challenges, regular monitoring, combined with robust testing strategies can help organisations ensure the accuracy, reliability and user satisfaction of their GenAI chatbot model.
+Despite all these challenges, regular monitoring, combined with robust testing strategies can help ensure the accuracy, reliability and user satisfaction of their GenAI chatbot model.

 ## How to test